gammaforceio/infrascript/README.md

 This _should_ work in Azure and GCP, but has not been tested outside of AWS.
 It only uses Terraform commands, and so should function properly.

+# Contributing

+We're still figuring everything out.
+For now, fork, hack, then open a PR.
+All contributions are welcome! :)